Using the getDimensions() and getDimensionProperties() API’s with SAP Analytics Designer

 Dimensions dropdowns and filter buttons

-Entity dropdown onSelect fx code
+Configure the Entity dropdown with the following onSelect fx code.

 Entity dropdown